 Currently, I'm Director of Engineering for Songza.
 We're a streaming music service, available on the web as well as IOS and Android mobile devices.
 We're still pretty small, but growing fast (when I originally wrote this, in April 2012, we were 10 people in our Long Island City office; as of July 2013, we're about double that).
 We just passed N (sorry, I'm not allowed to disclose the exact value) million users and closing in fast on N + 1 million.
 Pandora and Spotify, watch your backs.

 Update: Google buys Songza.
-So, as of July 2, 2014, I'm a SWE (software engineer) working on Google's Play Music team.
+So, as of July 2, 2014, I'm a Senior SWE (Senior Software Engineer) working on Google's Play Music team.
 It's not the endpoint I was expecting when I signed up with S7, but all thing considered, there are worse things that could have happened.

 When I'm not writing code, you can probably find me sailing.
 I own a J/24, which I race out of the Harlem Yacht Club.
 You can find more about J/24 racing in New York at the fleet website.
 If you want to get into the scene, just send a message to the fleet 61 mailing list, advertising your availability.
 Somebody's always looking for crew.